 Around 80% of all rare diseases are believed to come from genes.7 Knowing about genes, and how they work can help people with rare diseases to:

-- Ask for tests that look at genetics and talk about genetic medicines that may help them; and
+- Ask for tests that look at genetics and talk about genetic medicines that may help them.

 - Talk to their family about conditions that run in the family and the chance they may also have a rare disease too.7